saqlain-shahid/saqlain-shahid/README.md

 - 🌱 I’m currently learning **Data Structures and Algorithms**

-- 👨‍💻 All of my projects are available at [portfolio](https://saqlain-portfolio.vercel.app)
+- 👨‍💻 Some of my projects are available at [portfolio](https://saqlain-portfolio.vercel.app)

 - 💬 Ask me about **Software Technologies!!**